OceaneCsn/CO2_root_networks_inference/README.md

 ## Data

-Contains the necessary raw data, mainly in csv format
+The folder `Data` contains phenotypic observations and expression counts under the combinatorial design in csv format.

 ## Phenotypic analysis